How We Critique

 Instead of seeing the readings as a critique or workshop, we invite you to respond to how the shared work resonated with you.
 Specifically, what sticks with you about what the author shared?
 And let’s draw the line there.
 Rather than talking about what’s shared as a finished product, expecting it to be polished, how does it move you?
 What’s your felt-level response to this work, read for you personally by a living, breathing person?

 It’s also meaningful to make the distinction between the author reading their piece and the speaker/characters within the piece.
 The person who wrote the piece is not necessarily looking to represent him or herself.
 The work has been written, and now it stands separate from the author.
 As the author, this is good to remember—it’s not you that we’re talking about.
 Rather, it’s something that you made.
-Experiencing your read of it, we’re caused to feel and think.
-We’re giving you that response.
-It is valuable to know how your work affects a group of living, breathing individuals.
+Experiencing your read of it, we feel and think things.
+We can try our best to express to you our response.

 I would venture to claim that all human beings relish the opportunity to be read to, both because it gives us the expression of a person, and because there’s something inherently enjoyable about being guided through an experience of language—whether that is a story, a poem, or something else.